eivindsimonsen/eivindsimonsen/README.md

 I'm a 24 year old fresh frontend developer currently situated in Norway.

 - 🔭 I’m currently working on a project for Coop Øst, in which i am tasked in creating an information website for coop employees in east Norway.
+You can view the website here https://personalforeningen.netlify.app/

 - 🌱 I’m currently learning the REACT library.